AIGAdc/dcdesignweek.org/_events/ui-as-easy-as-a-card-game.markdown

   is-day-6: true
 filter-time:
   is-daytime: true
+filter-type:
-  is-workshop: true
+  is-talk-panel: true
-filter-location:
+filter-focus:
-  is-dc: true
+  is-skill-building: true
 ---

 Evaluating UI may not be as easy as 1-2-3, but it can be as easy as a card game.